baptistehamon/lsapy/README.md

-# Land Suitability Analysis for Python
+# LSAPy: Land Suitability Analysis for Python

 This is a temporary READ.ME
 TODO: Write a proper description of LSAPy.